alexfernandez/librecounter/README.md

 to see your stats,
 and they will be public for all your visitors to see.

+That is it!
+No configuration needed on the server at all.
 You can see an example on [the author's blog](https://pinchito.es/).

-Technical details: the `referrerPolicy` is added to make sure that the browser sends the whole page URL to the server, otherwise sometimes it only sends the website as `https://example.org/` so LibreCounter cannot know which page the user is visiting.
+Technical details: the `referrerPolicy` is added to make sure that the browser sends the whole page URL to the server, otherwise sometimes it only sends the website (as `https://example.org/`) so LibreCounter cannot know which page the user is visiting.

 If you don't want visitors to have direct access to your stats